nichobi/scalarr/README.md

 Posters are drawn using a slightly modified version of [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer).

 Scalarr relies heavily on ZIO and I owe a lot to [John A. De Goes](https://github.com/jdegoes) not only for creating ZIO, but also for his excellent talks without which Scalarr would look nothing like it does today.

+Much of the command flow was inspired by [beets](https://github.com/beetbox/beets).

 Scalarr has several more [dependencies](https://github.com/nichobi/scalarr/blob/master/build.sbt), and I thank all their contributors for their work.